-Suspect due in court in death of Washington sheriff's deputy
+No bail for suspect in death of Washington sheriff's deputy

 He was arrested on unrelated warrants Monday as police conducted a manhunt.

-Prosecutors said they planned to ask during a court hearing Tuesday for Pawul's continued detention pending formal charges.
+A second suspect, 35-year-old Henry Michael Carden, was found dead at the scene.

-A second suspect, 35-year-old Henry Michael Carden, was found dead.
+A third person was arrested Tuesday on suspicion of rendering assistance in connection with the incident, according to Pierce County sheriff's spokesman Ed Troyer.

-The News Tribune newspaper reports he was sentenced to four years in prison in 2006 after he nearly severed a man's arm with a sword.
+The 52-year-old woman drove two male suspects to the home in the small community of Frederickson late Sunday, Troyer told The News Tribune newspaper in Tacoma.